toyhouse/NEPs/NEPS/nep-20.md

 ### The Mechanisms of Proofs

 Every sub class of NEAT must go through a rigorous process to demonstrate that risks are divided into explicitly defined namespaces.
 The techical term is called identifying "Behavioral Equivalence".
 Assets that can be exchanged through the same kind of transactional mechanisms, should use the same "class" of NEAT contract.
 The security features of each NEAT contract should be proven through the software development process.
-Certain anecdotal thinking can be found in Steiner's blog entry[[5](https://blog.ethcore.io/security-is-a-process-a-postmortem-on-the-parity-multi-sig-library-self-destruct/.)].
-However, to reach a more rigorous level of security, NEAT should try to prove and approve every new subclass following formal methods as described in Rosu's paper: [6].
+Certain anecdotal thinking can be found in Steiner's blog entry<sup>[5](#ref-5)</sup>.
+However, to reach a more rigorous level of security, NEAT should try to prove and approve every new subclass following formal methods as described in Rosu's paper<sup>[6](#ref-6)</sup>.
 Rosu also leads the [K Framework](http://www.kframework.org/index.php/Main_Page) development, which is a rewrite-based language design model that can be used to define and verify formal properties of any language.
 The argument that NEAT must be designed as a proto-language can be traced back to the legend of Tower of Babel, see <sup>[7](#ref-7)</sup>.
 By having a sound and unifying linguistic root for all transactions, it will significantly broaden the application areas, and more importantly, reduce the risk the risks of misinterpretation, and increase the overall security of the entire transactional system.
 The working mechanism of proofs are managed in a namespace known as types of NEAT, so that all risk factors can be first reasoned in the categories, or types of risks, before committing to real world applications.

 #### What is a proof in NEAT?